-These gardens are described in the old testament as pleasure gardens.
+Going back even further, Persian gardens are described in the old testament as pleasure gardens.
 The gardens were designed to enable cool water and shade to be enjoyed in private.
 The landscaping also included man made hills with terraces planted with shrubs and trees.

 Greek Gardens of the Classical Period